 Swingers have 3 courses, the Waterwheel, Clocktower, and Windmill Course.
 Prices are between $22-26 a person and can be booked online on the Swingers website.

 Want to hang out with a bunch of New Yorkers?
 You can do one of the classic things we locals would do on a cold or rainy day.
 Head to one of the movie theaters and see something new that’s playing.

 AMC theaters are very popular in New York, so a close one to you will do the trick.

-You can also check out the Alamo Draft house where you can enjoy a more unique movie experience with better food and drinks.
+You can also check out the Alamo Draft House to enjoy a unique movie experience with better food and drinks.

 To find tickets and showtimes, you can use Fandango!